 Next, I cut some spacers from the leftover 1 x 12.
 I made these 3/8″ wide to match the diameter of the mounting bracket rods.
 This will allow me to slide the shelf onto the bracket rods for a snug fit.
 And doing it this way, means I don’t have to worry about drilling perfectly placed holes in the back of the shelf.
 It’s so much easier this way!

 Step 3: Assemble the DIY Floating Shelves

 Once I had all of the pieces cut, I started to put the shelf together.
 For this, I needed wood glue and my finish nailer.
 Everywhere one piece would contact another, I put a small bead of glue.
 I was careful not to use too much because having glue running down the side of the wood is the last thing you want.

 With my bead of glue applied, I nailed on the front of the shelf.
 I made sure the top edges were flush.
 I only used three nails for the front.
 If you are using a brad nailer, you may want to use more since they don’t hold as much.

-Then I placed the bottom of the shelf on top of the spacer running a bead of glue everywhere the bottom piece mad contact with the other pieces.
+Then I placed the bottom of the floating shelf on top of the spacer running a bead of glue everywhere the bottom piece made contact with the other pieces.
 Once it was in place, I nailed it into the spacers and along the front and side.

 This is what the back of the shelf should look like.
 The gap between the top and bottom is where the bracket rods will slide in.
 In this picture, you also notice that there is an overhang on the front and side pieces.
 I did this to help hide the under-mount lighting.